website briefing

 Your website will be going toe-to-toe with your competitors – most obviously on Google’s search results page.

-Therefore, your brief needs to include a review of competitors’ sites.
+Therefore, your brief needs to include a review of competitors’ websites.
 Who are they?
 What are they doing well – and not so well?
 What opportunities does that open up for you?
+What are their key messages and product benefits?
+How does that compare to yours?

-As part of your website design brief, explain exactly what you like about other people’s sites – for example, the design, the functionality, the user journey.
+As part of your website design brief outline your creative requirements for your website including branding, imagery and tone of voice.
+Your creative brief should detail how you want people to see your company and products.
+Explain exactly what you like and don't like about your current website and other people’s sites – for example, the design, the functionality, the user journey.
 This helps your web design agency understand exactly what you’re looking for.

 Your brief should profile your existing and future customers.
 Who do you want to visit your website?
 How do people normally buy from you?
 Who are your ideal new customers, and what would they want from your site?